2025 Boundary Waters Policy & Legislative Updates

 Oppose this bill HERE

-Secretary of the Interior Doug Burgum shortly after being sworn in as the 55th Secretary of the Interior, released his key priorities to support Donald Trump’s “Unleashing America’s Energy” initiative.
+Secretary of the Interior Doug Burgum, shortly after being sworn in as the 55th Secretary of the Interior, released his key priorities to support Donald Trump’s “Unleashing America’s Energy” initiative.
 Among these priorities, Burgum intends to:

 Deregulate energy production, identify and eliminate all burdens to domestic energy production, update the USGS critical mineral list, review revoked mineral leases, and undo Biden-Era environmental moratoriums, including the 20-year mining moratorium in the Superior National Forest.